erikdubois/ArchOpenbox/README.md

 ##2.
 Desktop environment installation

-This installation on Arch Linux can be found in this article
+The installation of the desktop environment on Arch Linux can be found in this article

 http://erikdubois.be/how-to-install-openbox-on-arch-linux/